Before we consider RSI trading strategies, it’s worth beginning with the small definition of the RSI.

 2. There should be a breach of a continuous trend line.

-3. Topping patterns are usually shorter in terms of duration and more volatile than bottoms ones.
-The trader can usually make more money a lot faster by catching the short side of a bear market than by trading the long side of a bull market.
+3. Topping patterns are usually shorter in terms of duration and more volatile than bottom ones.
+A trader can usually make more money a lot faster by catching the short side of a bear market than by trading the long side of a bull market.
 Well, yes, unfortunately, everything in life is a matter of tradeoff between reward and risk.
 The greater risks are usually compensated by greater rewards and vice versa.
 Therefore, topping patterns are less risky, but at the same time, they are less rewarding.

 4. The greater the size of the pattern, the greater the potential for the ensuing price move.